flancian/garden/struck-by-lightning.md

 I sometimes catch fire.

-Do you know what I mean?

-I can't tell you what to feel.
+I hope you know what I mean, I probably don't know how to tell you what to feel.

 On these days I feel like slaying [[Moloch]].